 }

-To recursively list all files and folders inside a certain folder, we need to write a recursive function as follows:
+To recursively list all files and folders, we can write a recursive function as follows:

 public void listFilesRecursive(File folder) {